-The following general conditions detail the provisions governing relationships between the 3 Vallées lift companies (hereafter known as the Operator(s)) and each Member (hereinafter the “Member(s)”) and Beneficiary (hereafter the “Beneficiary(ies)”) of the 3 Vallées Liberty offer.
+The following general conditions detail the provisions governing relationships between the 3 Vallées lift companies (hereafter known as the “Operator(s)”) and each Subscriber (hereinafter the “Subscriber(s)”) and Beneficiary (hereafter the “Beneficiary(ies)”) of the 3 Vallées Liberty offer.

-In compliance with Article 1369-4 of the French Civil Code, these conditions in their entirety are made available to the Member, who can download and print them.
+These conditions in their entirety are made available to the Subscriber, who can download and print them.

 All legally binding information is given in French.

-For existing Memberships, these terms supersede any previous versions, and come into force one month after being notified, as laid down by the previous Article 18 "Other Provisions".
+For existing subscribers, these terms supersede any previous versions, and come into force one month after being notified, as laid down by the previous Article 22 "Modification of General Subscription Conditions".

 ARTICLE 1.
 Definitions